pwndbg/pwndbg/DEVELOPING.md

 * We have our own `pwndbg.config.Parameter` (which extends `gdb.Parameter`) - all of our parameters can be seen using `config` or `theme` commands.
 If we want to do something when user changes config/theme - we can do it defining a function and decorating it with `pwndbg.config.Trigger`.

+* You can create a new config with `pwndbg.gdblib.config.add_param`.

+* When using `pwndbg.gdblib.config.add_param` to add a new config, there are a few things to keep in mind:
+  * For the `set_show_doc` parameter, it is best to use a noun phrase like "the value of something" to ensure that the output is grammatically correct.
+  * For the `help_docstring` parameter, you can use the output of `help set follow-fork-mode` as a guide for formatting the documentation string if the config is an enum type.
+  * For the `param_class` parameter
+    * See the [documentation](https://sourceware.org/gdb/onlinedocs/gdb/Parameters-In-Python.html) for more information.
+    * If you use `gdb.PARAM_ENUM` as `param_class`, you must pass a list of strings to the `enum_sequence` parameter.

 * The dashboard/display/context we are displaying is done by `pwndbg/commands/context.py` which is invoked through GDB's prompt hook (which we defined in `pwndbg/prompt.py` as `prompt_hook_on_stop`).

 * All commands should be defined in `pwndbg/commands` - most of them lie in separate files but some files contains many of them (e.g. commands corresponding to windbg debugger - in `windbg.py` or some misc commands in `misc.py`).
 We would also want to make all of them to use `ArgparsedCommand` (instead of `Command`).